sunpy/sunraster/docs/installation.rst

 ----------------------------------

-This section outlines how to install the development version of SlitSpectrographPy.
-The two primary packages on which SlitSpectrographPy relies are `ndcube`_ and `SunPy`_.
-Both of these have stable released versions that work with SlitSpectrographPy.
-However, some developers may want to use the latest updates of these packages in their work on SlitSpectrographPy.
-Below we will first outline how to install SlitSpectrographPy with its stable dependencies, and then with the development versions of ndcube and SunPy.
+This section outlines how to install the development version of RasterPy.
+The two primary packages on which RasterPy relies are `ndcube`_ and `SunPy`_.
+Both of these have stable released versions that work with RasterPy.
+However, some developers may want to use the latest updates of these packages in their work on RasterPy.
+Below we will first outline how to install RasterPy with its stable dependencies, and then with the development versions of ndcube and SunPy.

 To install these packages we will use a combination of conda, conda